Department of Philosophy

 - Introduction, Constructivism in Practical Philosophy (pp. 1-17).
 Oxford University Press

-- View this article in WRRO Expressivism and Constructivism In Lenman J & Shemmer Y (Ed.), Constructivism in Practical Philosophy (pp. 213-225).
-Oxford University Press
+- Expressivism and Constructivism1, Constructivism in Practical Philosophy (pp. 213-225).
+Oxford University Press View this article in WRRO

 - "Humean Constructivism in Moral Theory", Oxford Studies in Metaethics, Volume 5 (pp. 175-193).
 Oxford: Oxford University Press.